Whether you realize it or not, B12 is a critical vitamin involved in very important processes in your body like energy production and metabolism.

-One of the main, and most well known, is low levels of Vitamin B12.
+One of the main causes, and most well-known, is low levels of vitamin B12.

 It has been shown that vitamin B12 can help increase your mood and fight off depression.

-Likewise B12 has also been shown to increase concentration which may reduce symptoms such as inability to focus on projects and tasks.
+Likewise, B12 has also been shown to increase concentration (11) which may reduce symptoms such as the inability to focus on projects and tasks.

 Vitamin B12 also plays a critical role in your immune system.

-Supplmentating with methylcobalamin (not cyanocobalamin) has been shown to restore abnormalities in the CD4/CD8 T cell ratio.
+Supplementing with methylcobalamin (not cyanocobalamin) has been shown to restore abnormalities in the CD4/CD8 T cell ratio (12).

 These factors are very important for fighting off viruses and bacteria that come into contact with your body.

-Changes in this ratio increase your risk for developing certain infections and may reduce the ability of your body to effectively get rid of this infections.
+Changes in this ratio increase your risk of developing certain infections and may reduce the ability of your body to effectively get rid of these infections.

 This may result in patients who get sick frequently or who stay sick longer than normal.